 After identifying the assets, our estate attorneys will work with you to distribute the assets according to the state default rules or the valid will.
 Additionally, our attorneys will work with an executor to prepare the necessary estate and inheritance tax returns as well as any accountings that may be necessary.

 For more information or to set up an estate administration consultation, please call 908-735-5161 or call 908-735-5161, or fill out the contact form on this site.
-With offices in Clinton Township (Annandale) and Bridgewater, our firm serves clients throughout central and northwestern New Jersey.
+Our firm serves clients throughout central and northwestern New Jersey.